PLATA Inversiones

 • Copy aligned business conversion with accessibility standards, showing that inclusive design is smart design

-See final screen in English
+See final screen (ENG)

-See final screen in Spanish
+See final screen (SPA)

 This project was more than copy: it was about shaping a new product experience from the ground up.